mklrm/PortableLDAPTools/README.md

 # Portable LDAP Tools module for Powershell

-# NOTE THAT THIS MODULE IS UNFINISHED, NOT EVERYTHING IS WORKING PROPERLY AND MIGHT BREAK ETC.
+# NOTE THAT THIS MODULE IS UNFINISHED, NOT EVERYTHING IS WORKING PROPERLY, THINGS MIGHT BREAK ETC.

 A collection of commands to help achieve basic tasks like finding and modifying objects on a directory service via the Lightweight Directory Access Protocol.
 I've only tested against Active Directory and things like which attributes are shown by default are very much designed with Active Directory in mind.